opendaylight/docs/docs/getting-started-guide/project-specific-guides/centinel.rst

 for using Centinel functionality in the OpenDaylight by enabling the default Centinel feature.
-Centinel is a distributed reliable framework for collection, aggregation and analysis of streaming data which is added in OpenDaylight Beryllium Release.
+Centinel is a distributed reliable framework for collection, aggregation and analysis of streaming data which is added in this OpenDaylight release.

 Overview
 --------